-Six months after the surgery, the boys were enjoying their time together during a family panic outing
+Six months after the surgery, the boys were enjoying their time together during a family picnic outing

-And six months after the surgery, Nicole shared a photo of her boys having fun during a family panic outing on Facebook!
+And six months after the surgery, Nicole shared a photo of her boys having fun during a family picnic outing on Facebook!

 She wrote: “All the bad days put together don’t hold a candle to how good this day was!
 See ya later sneezes and runny noses, fevers and extra oxygen.
 We are feeling good!
 All together and outside on an 80 degree day… Counting our blessings and moving forward.”